Choose park

 Search

-The UK is a magical place at Christmas, from sparkling Christmas lights in London’s West End to quaint markets in picturesque towns in Cornwall.
-If you're planning a trip to the UK during the holiday season, here are 20 tips to help you make the most of your experience.
+The UK is a magical place at Christmas, from sparkling lights along London's West End to quaint markets in picturesque Cornish towns.
+At Away Resorts, we host thousands of guests across our UK parks every festive season — so we know a thing or two about making Christmas travel stress-free and special.
+Here are our 20 tips to help you make the most of your holiday.

 Christmas is peak time, so book your accommodations and train tickets early.
 Prices go up as the holiday approaches, and availability can be limited.
 At Away Resorts, loads of our parks are open for Christmas, with plenty of fun events for you to enjoy.
 Now is the perfect time to book your festive break!